 Can ceiling fans be repaired?
 The answer to this question largely depends on what is wrong with the ceiling fan and how severe the problem is.
-In short, a ceiling fan can be repaired but in many cases, it is actually more economical to buy a replacement than it is to try to fix the old one.
-That does not necessarily mean that you should automatically go out and purchase a new ceiling fan if something is wrong with your current one.
+In short, a ceiling fan can be repaired.
+However, in many cases, it’s more economical to buy a replacement than it is to repair the old one.
+That doesn’t necessarily mean you should go out and purchase a new ceiling fan if something’s wrong with your current one.

 Typically, there are relatively few things that can actually go wrong with a ceiling fan.
 More often than not, a ceiling fan incorporates a rather simplistic design that makes it easy to pinpoint any potential problems.
 If the fan is not coming on when you flip the switch, the first thing you should do is ensure that you actually have electricity coming into that switch.
 Many homeowners have made the mistake of assuming that there was a problem with the ceiling fan when in fact the problem was actually some type of electrical short.

 Repair or Replace?

 Once you’ve determined the ceiling fan is the problem, you can decide whether to repair or replace it.
 If the problem is a simple one, having it repaired may be feasible.
 However, if the fan has a more severe issue, it’s cheaper to replace it.
 In the long run, it will probably be much faster and more affordable.
 Trying to diagnose a problem with the motor can be expensive and time-consuming.

 When it really comes down to it, it is up to you as the homeowner to decide if you want to have your ceiling fan repaired or replaced.
 If you are particularly fond of a certain fan or it has some type of value to you on a personal level, go ahead and get it repaired.
 Otherwise, you will probably be saving yourself a lot of money and more than a few headaches to replace it and move on.